panacloud/bootcamp-2021/README.md

 We will also cover the rest of chapter 1 of the TypeScript Textbook.

-### Project One: Todo Console and Persistant Data App in TypeScript
+## Project One: Todo Console and Persistent Data App in TypeScript

-Study the Chapter One of the Essential Typescript Text book and create a Todo App with a command line interface and persistant storage of data.
+Study the Chapter One of the Essential Typescript Text book and create a Todo App with a command line interface and Persistent storage of data.

 [Follow these steps to Submit the Project](https://github.com/panacloud/bootcamp-2021-proj-sub)